muratk5n/thirdwave/en/README.md

 Finfluencers are "financial influencers [who are] unlicensed individuals giving people on social media financial advice"..
-Licensing aside crypto has inherently weak internal protection and random jagoff on social med giving advice on it compounds the problem.
+Licensing aside crypto has inherently weak internal protection and random social med jagoff giving advice on it compounds the problem.

 ---